hybridsjs/hybrids/docs/component-model/templates.md

 # Templates

-The library provides `html` and `svg` functions for defining templates (both have the same interface, but `svg` uses SVG namespace).
-They use tagged template literals syntax to create DOM and update dynamic parts leaving static content untouched.
+The library provides `html` and `svg` functions for defining templates (both have the same interface, but `svg` uses the SVG namespace).
+They use the tagged template literals syntax to create the DOM and update dynamic parts, leaving static content untouched.

-> For the best development experience, check if your code editor supports highlighting HTML in tagged template literals.
+> For the best development experience, check whether your code editor supports highlighting HTML in tagged template literals.

 ## Usage